-As the pandemic ebbs in the USA, a growing number of retailers are finding excuses why they can't move forward with their business as they'd like.
+As the pandemic ebbs in the USA, a growing number of retailers still find excuses why they can't move forward with their business as they'd like:

-You can leave excuses behind and plan for an even brighter future.
+Leave excuses behind and plan for a brighter future

 We knew we had to maximize the traffic we already had and entice each customer to buy more than a cup of joe.
 We had to raise the average check.